Mampenda/Programming-Languages/Java Generics/GENERICS.md

 }
 ```

-### Varargs
+### Variable Arguments / Varargs

-The major optimization here is to leverage varargs to allow a more convenient and concise method invocation.
-With varargs (T... array), you can pass multiple arguments of the same type directly to the method without having to explicitly wrap them into an array.
+The major optimization here is to leverage `varargs` to allow a more convenient and concise method invocation.
+With `varargs (T... array)`, you can pass multiple arguments of the same type directly to the method without having to explicitly wrap them into an array.

 ```java
 import java.util.*;